 „Je langsamer du gehst, sagt Nawel, desto langsamer vergeht die Zeit“

-Giclée print on Hahnemuhle cotton rag paper, 42 x 59,4 cm, limited edition (25), signed and numbered
+Giclée print on Hahnemuhle cotton rag paper, 42 x 59,4 cm, limited edition (50), numbered on the back.